sentomarco/Convolutional-Neural-Network-from-scratch-CPP/README.md

 After the training it is possible to analyze the results obtained.
 The loss function is quite variable as expected in the case of unit batch sizes but still a sufficiently low value has been reached.
-The overall test accuracy reached is ###%.
+The overall test accuracy reached is almost 80%.

 It is interesting to note that training the same neural network implemented in python takes 400% more time than the network implemented in C++.
 In 10 min. you train a network that in python required 50 min.

 Below is also reported a graph obtained analyzing the collected data with a python script.
 The gap between the training and test accuracy indicates a certain amount of overfitting.
-There are several ways of controlling the capacity of Neural Networks to prevent overfitting such as inplemeting the L2 regularization or using dropout.
+There are several ways of prevent overfitting such as inplemeting the L2 regularization or using dropout.
 Taking advantage of pooling layers would also be effective against overfitting.

 ![immagine](https://github.com/sentomarco/Convolutional-Neural-Network-from-scratch-CPP/blob/main/Screenshots/SDG%20results.png)